MeidoDev/cm3d2-advanced-maid-settings/README.md

 ### Installation

 * Download the source archive and extract it into a directory of your liking (but not the ReiPatcher or CM3D2 folder), while keeping the directory structure intact.

-* If you had already installed a previous version of Advanced Maid Settings, make sure you move away or delete the files `ModsParam.xml` and `MaidVoicePitchSlider.xml`, since the script will not overwrite them with their updated versions otherwise.
-This is meant so you don't lose any customization in case you had edited those files.

 * Edit the "Setup" section of `build.bat` so that the paths match your installation.
 Note: The script assumes that your ReiPatcher patches are stored in a subfolder called `Patches` inside your ReiPatcher folder.
 If you changed that for some reason, make sure to edit the rest of the file accordingly.